fifahuihua/fabric-network-setup/README.md

 # fabric-network-setup
-A demo to setup hyperledger fabric with mulitple machines/servers.
+A demo to setup hyperledger fabric network with mulitple machines/servers.

 # Assumption
 * IP address of host 1: 146.222.94.74